-Functions versus Relations (Solutions Included)
+Functions versus Relations Worksheets

-Aligned To Common Core Standard:
+Aligned Standard: HSF-IF.B.5

 - Is the Relation a Function Step-by-step Lesson - We learn the correlation between relations and functions.

 - Guided Lesson - You will start to work with graphs instead of tables here.

-- In most cases, it is best to work with the ordered pairs first.
+- Guided Lesson Explanation - In most cases, it is best to work with the ordered pairs first.

-- You need to identify the domain, range, and if the ordered pairs equate to a relation that is a function.
+- Practice Worksheet - You need to identify the domain, range, and if the ordered pairs equate to a relation that is a function.